rasundsbak/rtd-tutorial/docs/source/05_hello_world.rst

   print('Hello, world.')

-You may look `into this tutorial <http://justinbois.github.io/bootcamp/2020_fsri/lessons/l01_welcome.html>`_, in order to become more confident in Jupyter lab.
-It is advisable that everybody do lesson number 1 "Hello world".
+You may look `into this tutorial <https://swcarpentry.github.io/python-novice-gapminder/02-variables.html>`_, in order to become more confident in Jupyter lab.
+It is advisable that everybody do lesson number 2 "Variables and Assignment".

 Jupyter lab keyboard shortcuts
 ---------------------